Now that you have culled that list to a manageable size, you need to get your story to the correct people at these companies.

 Making Contact Work for You

 Now that you have identified your targets, it’s time to make contact.
 Have your “elevator pitch” prepared so you can begin connecting with people.
-Read Develop Your Elevator Pitch for how to put together an elevator pitch that gets you noticed in a positive way.
+Read How to Write an Impressive Elevator Pitch to learn how to put together an elevator pitch that gets you noticed in a positive way.

 You can build presence and credibility by participating in discussions and tweets, but at some time, you need to break the ice.